The 3D Prints shown in this page are models of the:

-The 3D printer I have been using since September 2022 is a Form 3+ that belongs to CEAU in the Faculty of Architecture of the University of Porto.
+The 3D printer I have been using since September 2022 is a Form 3+ that belongs to CEAU at the Faculty of Architecture of the University of Porto.
 It is an excellent stereolithographic printer, and several prints are stunning.
 Still, others have failed, mainly because my polyhedral models tend to push the printer’s limits.

 I use Rhinoceros and Grasshopper to model polyhedra (from scratch, so to speak).
 After editing the edges and any existing internal structure with the Multipipe tool in Grasshopper, I export the .3dm as .stl and prepare it for printing in PreForm.